JessiRidge/JessiRidge/README.md

-- 👋  Hi, I'm Jessica (Jessi).
+- 👋  Hi, I'm Jessica.
 I have a varied background.
 I have two degrees in Percussion Performace and perform as a professional orchestra musician every week with the orchestra in Tampa, Florida.
-I graduated with a Master of Music degree in Percussion Performance as a scholarship student from New England Conservatory in Boston, MA.
+I graduated with a Master of Music degree in Percussion Performance as a scholarship recipient from New England Conservatory in Boston, MA.
 I have performed with, recorded on, engineered, and produced recordings for various artists in the pop, rock, and classical genres.
-I also studied accounting and computer science at the University of South Florida.
-In addition to my performance schedule, I am currently working freelance from my home office and continue to take courses to further my programming skills.
+I also have studied accounting and computer science at the University of South Florida.
+In addition to my performance schedule, I also work from my home office and continue to take courses to further my programming skills.

 - 👀  I’m interested in backend web development, cloud, and container technologies.

 - 🌱  Currently working in: HTML, CSS, JavaScript, and Python.
-As well as: Bootstrap, Flexbox, ReactJS, NodeJS, PostgreSQL, and MongoDB.
+As well as: Bootstrap, Flexbox, ReactJS, NodeJS, and PostgreSQL.

 - 📖  Studying Kubernetes (Linux Foundation Certificate Program)